 The AAD is constructed from the MPDU header.
 The AAD does not include the header Duration field, because the Duration field value might change due to normal IEEE Std(#130) 802.11 operation (e.g., a rate change during retransmission).
 The AAD includes neither the Duration/ID field nor the HT Control field because the contents of these fields might change during normal operation (e.g., due to a rate change preceding retransmission).
 The HT Control field might also be inserted or removed during normal operation (e.g., retransmission of an A-MPDU where the original A-MPDU included an MRQ that has already generated a response).
 For similar reasons, several subfields in the Frame Control field are masked to 0.
-AAD construction is performed as follows:
+For PV0 MPDUs, the AAD construction is performed as follows:

 FC – MPDU Frame Control field, with